-That’s because some sellers are finding out the hard way that a strong offer can fizzle quickly when an appraisal comes in below the contract price.
+That’s because some sellers discover that a strong offer can fizzle quickly when an appraisal comes in below the contract price.
 Traditionally, the sale of a home is contingent on a satisfactory valuation.
-But in a rapidly appreciating market, it can be difficult for appraisals to keep pace with rising prices.
+But when market conditions are shifting, it can be difficult for appraisals to keep pace.

-Thus, many sellers in today’s market favor buyers who are willing to guarantee their full offer price, even if the property appraises for less.
+Many sellers favor buyers who are willing to guarantee their full offer price, even if the property appraises for less.
 For the buyer, that could require a financial leap of faith that the home is a solid investment.
 It also means they may need to come up with additional cash at closing to cover the gap.

-Whether you’re a buyer or a seller, it’s never been more important to understand the appraisal process and how it can be impacted by a quickly appreciating and highly competitive housing market.
+Whether you’re a buyer or a seller, it’s never been more important to understand the appraisal process and how it can be impacted in a variety of market conditions.
 It’s also crucial to work with a skilled real estate agent who can guide you to a successful closing without overpaying (if you’re a buyer) or overcompensating (if you’re a seller).
-Find out how appraisals work—and in some cases, don’t work—in today’s unique real estate environment.
+Find out how appraisals work, and where they can sometimes fall short, in a constantly changing real estate environment.

 Appraisal Requirements